What BigDish does

 The BigDish platform does this by offering discounts to diners for reservations at restaurants at certain times of the day, usually when general demand is lower and the restaurant is looking to get people through the door.

 The platform is operated through both a website and a mobile phone app.

-Naha adds that having around 6,000 restaurants using the platform within two years is “absolutely achievable”.
+Having around 6,000 restaurants using the platform within two years is “absolutely achievable”, the company believes.

 Deliveroo for example amassed around 18,000 UK restaurants on its platform in four years